SpocWiki/.github/profile/README.md

 **Ready to start?** Explore the **[\_Standards](https://github.com/SpocWiki/_Standards)** Repository and begin building your knowledge-web today.

-## 🌿Repository Tree Structure
+## Repository Tree Structure

-This is the intended Nesting Structure of the current Repositories when all are retrieved.
+Below is the intended Nesting Tree of the current Repositories when all are retrieved.
-We recommend to retrieve only those needed, because e.g. Obsidian can handle only ca. 30_000 Files.
+We recommend to retrieve Repositories only when needed, because e.g. Obsidian can handle only ca. 30_000 Files.
-All Leaf Folders (non-bracketed) are Repositories
+All Leaf Folders (non-bracketed) in this Diagram are Repositories.

 ```
 └── _Standards